Selecting an EC2 Instance for KeyDB

 When searching for information on what instance type to use, the answer is typically “it depends”.
 This article boils down instance types with both general data on EC2 types as well as in depth analysis of KeyDB performance and selection for the different types.

 The focus of this article will be using KeyDB as an in memory database.
-There will be future articles on using KeyDB with FLASH storage, as well as with some of KeyDB-Pro’s features such as FLASH persistence and advanced querying where many more cores can be taken advantage of under query intensive workloads (O(n) heavy operations such as KEYS).
+There will be future articles on using KeyDB with FLASH storage and advanced querying where many more cores can be taken advantage of under query intensive workloads (O(n) heavy operations such as KEYS).
 When AWS Graviton2's are available we will publish those results also.

 Lets start taking a simple look at the breakdown of using EC2 instances to give you a general idea before digging heavy into analysis